Lucas Alamán: First Mexican Republic

-Alaman was administering his family’s mining interests during which he witnessed the fall of the First Mexican Empire and the establishment of the provisional government known as the Supreme Executive Power.
-Due to his experience in the Spanish Cortes, the Executive Power named Alaman as the Minister of the Interior and the Exterior.
-Alaman established a national archive and of a national museum.
-He allotted funds to the dying San Carlos Academy of Fine Arts, and saved from destruction the Equestrian statue of Charles IV of Spain, which still surives to this day in Mexico City.
-He also hid the remains of Hernán Cortés, which were threatened by the popular anti-Spanish fury that erupted in the wake of independence Alamán also successfully attracted British capital to Mexico.
+Alamán was administering his family's mining interests during which he witnessed the fall of the First Mexican Empire and the establishment of the provisional government known as the Supreme Executive Power.
+Due to his experience in the Spanish Cortes, the Executive Power named Alamán as the Minister of the Interior and the Exterior.
+Alamán established a national archive and also a national museum.
+He allotted funds to the dying San Carlos Academy of Fine Arts, and saved from destruction the Equestrian statue of Charles IV of Spain, which still survives to this day in Mexico City.
+He also hid the remains of Hernán Cortés, which were threatened by the popular anti-Spanish fury that erupted in the wake of independence.
+Alamán was named Minister of State in 1825 and succeeded in attracting British capital to Mexico.
+But he was ousted from government in less than a year.

 He was part of the group of conservatives who ousted insurgent general Vicente Guerrero from the presidency, who himself came to power by coup in 1829.
-Alamán was a member of the triumverate that briefly governed Mexico in 1829 after the Plan de Jalapa with the aim of installing conservative Anastasio Bustamante as president.
+Alamán was a member of the triumvirate that briefly governed Mexico in 1829 after the Plan de Jalapa with the aim of installing conservative Anastasio Bustamante as president.
 Alamán was the leading figure of the conservatives as the regime change unfolded.
 Guerrero was captured by a merchant ship captain Picaluga paid 50,000 pesos for the deed, in January 1831, summarily tried in a court-martial, and executed a month later.
 Alamán viewed the execution of Guerrero as saving Mexico from "dissolution."
 Many Mexicans, however, saw Guerrero as a martyr and his execution was deemed by the liberal newspaper El Federalista Mexicano "judicial murder."
 The two conservative cabinet members considered most culpable for Guerrero's execution, Alamán and Secretary of War José Antonio Facio "spent the rest of their lives defending themselves from the charge that they were responsible for the ultimate betrayal in the history of the first republic, that is, that they had arranged not just for the service of Picaluga's ship but specifically for his capture of Guerrero."
 Alamán published a tract defending himself, drafted while in hiding in Mexico City.
+He also had many issues with the United States during this time.

 Alamán returned to the post of Minister of Interior and Exterior Relations in 1830–1832 under the Bustamante government.
 It was in this capacity that he named Manuel Victoria the Governor of Alta California on March 8, 1830.
 In October 1830, he created the Banco Nacional de Avío, the first bank in Mexico, which provided the country with the financial infrastructure necessary for its burgeoning economy.
 Through this government investment bank, Alamán's plans to revive the textile industry, which took hold and prospered in Puebla and Veracruz even when Alamán was not part of the government.